IanEdington/learn/operating-systems/courswork.md

         > Keep a redundant copy of the RPC cache (either on disk or a NAS.

 1. Identify and briefly explain each of the four major categories of benefits of multithreaded programming.
 (6 marks)
+    - Responsiveness: When a process is waiting for IO or a long calculation, it is not possible to interact with that process.
+By breaking a single process into multiple section, one to wait for IO, one to do a big calculation, and a third one to manage them and listen to input the entire system can be more responsive.
+    - Resource sharing: a process can only share information with other processes through shared memory and message passing.
+Since threads are all part of the same process, the code, data and files are shared between all the threads in the process automatically.
+    - Economy (efficiency): Because of the shared code, data and files, both making a new thread and context switching between threads is much more efficient than the equivalent with processes.
+    - Scalability: by having a single process with multiple threads, that process can run across as many core as a computer has, vs a process with a single thread can only run on a single core.

 1. Briefly describe the benefits and challenges for multithreaded programming that are presented by multicore systems.
 (8 marks)
+    Benefits:
+    - speedup processing time
+    Challenges:
+    - cache coherency
+    -

 1. Define coarse-grained multithreading and fine-grained multithreading, and explain their differences.
-(6 marks)
+(6 marks) from wikipedia:
+    - Coarse-grained multithreading.
+The simplest type of multithreading occurs when one thread runs until it is blocked by an event that normally would create a long-latency stall.
+Such a stall might be a cache miss that has to access off-chip memory, which might take hundreds of CPU cycles for the data to return.
+    - Interleaved multithreading: Interleaved issue of multiple instructions from different threads, also referred to as temporal multithreading.
+It can be further divided into fine-grained multithreading or coarse-grained multithreading depending on the frequency of interleaved issues.
+Fine-grained multithreading—such as in a barrel processor—issues instructions for different threads after every cycle, while coarse-grained multithreading only switches to issue instructions from another thread when the current executing thread causes some long latency events (like page fault etc.).
+Coarse-grain multithreading is more common for less context switch between threads.
+For example, Intel's Montecito processor uses coarse-grained multithreading, while Sun's UltraSPARC T1 uses fine-grained multithreading.
+For those processors that have only one pipeline per core, interleaved multithreading is the only possible way, because it can issue at most one instruction per cycle.

 1. Explain process starvation and how aging can be used to prevent it.
 (6 marks)
 1. How does the dispatcher determine the order of thread execution in Windows?
 (6 marks)
 1. Define critical section, and explain two general approaches for handling critical sections in operating systems.
 (8 marks)